Specifications and Stress Testing of Keep

 • Expectations: The system should maintain performance levels despite the large alert volume, with increased resource usage managed through scaling strategies.

-2. **Very High Volume (> 1,000,000 total alerts, 10k’s of alerts per day)
+2. Very High Volume (> 1,000,000 total alerts, tens of thousands of alerts per day):

 • Setup: Deploy Keep with Elasticsearch for storing alerts as documents.